freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 50.1

-Use the list command with the `-a` flag to list the hidden folder and files.
+Use the list command with the `-a` flag to list the hidden folders and files.

 #### HINTS